London Ontario Real Estate. No Fluff. No Sales Pitch. Just the Truth.

 Selling a home in London, Ontario successfully comes down to four ingredients — location, condition, market, and price.
 Leave one out, or get one wrong, and the result falls short of what you were hoping for.
 The most important of the four is price, and the most common mistake sellers make is letting the wrong inputs drive that number: what they paid, what they need, what their neighbour thinks, or what another agent promised to get.
 None of those things determine what a buyer will pay.
 What comparable homes have actually sold for, recently, in your specific market, is what determines value.
 Ty Lacroix, Broker at The Envelope Real Estate Group, has used this formula across hundreds of London home sales over 24 years — and it works every time when all four ingredients are right.

 Selling a home in London, Ontario is a lot like baking a cake.
 There are four core ingredients — and if you leave one out, or get the proportions wrong, the result won't be what you expected.
-You can add a personal touch here and there, but these four have to be the foundation.
+You can add a personal touch here and there, but these four must form the foundation.

 Ingredient 1: Location